davidudeji/path-finding-visualizer/README.md

 | A* | Yes | Yes | Heuristic-guided, fastest |
 | Bidirectional BFS | Yes (unweighted) | No | Two frontiers meeting in the middle |

----

-## Contributing

-Pull requests are welcome!
-Please open an issue first to discuss what you'd like to change.

----

-## License

-MIT